Local Control Accountability Plan

 What is LCAP?

-California schools are now funded under a new model known as the Local Control Funding Formula (LCFF).
-Under this new model, districts are required to develop a Local Control Accountability Plan (LCAP).
+California schools are now funded under a model known as the Local Control Funding Formula (LCFF).
+Under this model, districts are required to develop a Local Control Accountability Plan (LCAP).
 The LCAP guides priorities for budget development in eight areas.
-This process provides opportunities for community input.
-Please see the overview sheet (.PDF) in the links below.
+This process provides opportunities for community input during scheduled meetings, online surveys, and through formal parent events.

 2023-2024 LCAP Documents